aradi/fortyxima/doc/devel/guide/gitworkflow.rst

-   Note: if the ``git pull --ff-only ...`` command fails, you probably have messed up your personal develop branch (despite all the warnings above), and it can not made to be identical to the official one any more.
+   Note: if the ``git pull --ff-only ...`` command fails, you probably have messed up your personal develop branch (despite all the warnings above), and it can not made to be identical to the upstream one any more.
 In that case, you can revert it via hard reset::

-       git reset --hard official/develop
+       git reset --hard upstream/develop

    You will then eventually have to derive a new feature branch from the resetted `develop` branch, and add your changes on `some-new-feature` manually to it.
 So better try not to polute your `develop` branch.

 #.
-After pulling the recent changes from the official `develop` branch, change
+After pulling the recent changes from the upstream `develop` branch, change
    back to your feature branch, to make sure you do not commit anything into `develop`::

        git checkout some-new-feature

 #.
-Update your feature branch to incorporate the recent changes on the official
+Update your feature branch to incorporate the recent changes on the upstream
    `develop` branch (which you've pulled before), by merging your local `develop` branch into `some-new-feature`::